trason-trail-races/oer/courses.md

 ## 100 kilometers

-<iframe height='405' width='590' frameborder='0' allowtransparency='true' scrolling='no' src='http://www.strava.com/activities/102414416/embed/725e28c018793f1018d339f497384f735876029f'></iframe>
+<iframe height='405' width='100%' frameborder='0' allowtransparency='true' scrolling='no' src='http://www.strava.com/activities/102414416/embed/725e28c018793f1018d339f497384f735876029f'></iframe>
 <br>
-Runs starts with the scenic beauty of Volcano and El Dorado Canyon.
-The route into El Dorado utilizes the service fireroad into the canyon.
-The service road alleviates congestion and adds great views of the canyon never used on running events.
-Turning around at the bottom of El Dorado Canyon the course rejoins the Western States Trail returning to Foresthill.
-From Foresthill the Western States Endurance Run Trail, Tevis Cup Endurance Ride and a small segment of the old Cool Canyon Crawl Course are transversed on the way to the finish at the Auburn Overlook.
+The Runs start through the scenic Volcano and El Dorado Canyons.
+The route into El Dorado uses the service fire road into the canyon.
+Using the service road alleviates congestion and adds great views of the canyon not enjoyed during other running events.
+Turning around at the bottom of El Dorado Canyon, the course rejoins the Western States Trail returning to Foresthill.
+From Foresthill runners will follow the Western States and Tevis Cup trails, then traverse a small segment of the old Cool Canyon Crawl course on the way to the finish at the Auburn Overlook.

 <!-- | Course Map | [click here]({{ site.url }}/images/100k-map.png) |
 | Course Profile | [click here]({{ site.url }}/images/100k-profile.png) |